nico-vromans/replibyte-redacted-postgres-varchar-array-transformer/README.md

 # replibyte-redacted-postgres-varchar-array-transformer

-This is a custom RedactedTransformer for [RepliByte], enabling it on an Array field.
+This is a custom RedactedTransformer for [RepliByte], enabling it on a PostgreSQL Varchar Array field (MySQL and MongoDB untested).

 In order to compile and use this transformer, you can follow along with [these instructions], but this is a slightly updated method (primarily the target):